 Where A+ fits

-CompTIA A+ appears in the packet as support-foundation context.
+CompTIA A+ appears in the sample as support-foundation context.
 It can organize hardware, operating system, networking, security, and troubleshooting study for readers comparing help desk, IT support, or cloud support.
-The captured official rows cite Core 1 and Core 2, U.S. $274 vouchers per exam, and up to 90 mixed-format questions with 90 minutes per exam.
+The official page lists Core 1 and Core 2, U.S. $274 vouchers per exam, and up to 90 mixed-format questions with 90 minutes per exam.

 A+ should not be treated as a job or pay claim.
 It is a syllabus.
 The stronger signal is what the reader builds while studying: ticket notes, troubleshooting logs, diagrams, account-reset procedures, DNS/VPN notes, and a clear explanation of how they would escalate.